sidneycadot/oeis/README.md

-fetch_oeis_database.py            |  Python script to fetch and refresh data from the remote OEIS database to a local_sqlite3 database. show_database_time.py             |  Python script to visualize time stamps in a given local_sqlite OEIS database. parse_oeis_database.py            |  Python script to process the local_sqlite3 version of the OEIS database into a local_pickle. pickle_to_json.py                 |  Python script to process a local_pickle OEIS database to JSON. solve_linear_sequence.py          |  Python script that finds linear sequences in a local_pickle database. find_sequences.py                 |  Python script to probe a local_pickle OEIS database for a given sequence (work in progress). fraction_based_linear_algebra.py  |  Python module to perform matrix inversion without loss of precision using the Fraction type. charmap.py                        |  Python module that defines lists of acceptable characters for the OEIS directives.
+fetch_oeis_database.py            |  Python script to fetch and refresh data from the remote OEIS database to a local_sqlite3 database. show_database_time.py             |  Python script to visualize time stamps in a given local_sqlite OEIS database. parse_oeis_database.py            |  Python script to process the local_sqlite3 version of the OEIS database into a local_pickle. find_sequences.py                 |  Python script to probe a local_pickle OEIS database for a given sequence (work in progress). pickle_to_json.py                 |  Python script to process a local_pickle OEIS database to JSON. solve_linear_sequence.py          |  Python script that finds linear sequences in a local_pickle database. verify_oeis_catalog.py            |  Python script to verify our vetted OEIS sequences. fraction_based_linear_algebra.py  |  Python module to perform matrix inversion without loss of precision using the Fraction type. charmap.py                        |  Python module that defines lists of acceptable characters for the OEIS directives.
-OeisEntry.py                      |  Python module that defines a simple class that contains (most of) the data of a single OEIS sequence. catalog.py                        |  Python module containing vetted OEIS sequences.
+OeisEntry.py                      |  Python module that defines a simple class that contains (most of) the data of a single OEIS sequence.
 TimerContextManager.py            |  Python module that simplifies timing lengthy operations using a context manager.

 How it all fits together